xNul/chat-llama-discord-bot/README.md

 # LLaMA Setup (normal/8bit/4bit) for `text-generation-webui`

 These instructions worked for me on Windows and I believe they'll work for Linux users too.
-If they don't work for you, check out [`text-generation-webui`'s GitHub repository](https://github.com/oobabooga/text-generation-webui) for installation instructions.
+I don't think these instructions will work on WSL.
+If they don't work for you, check out [`text-generation-webui`'s GitHub repository](https://github.com/oobabooga/text-generation-webui) and issues for installation instructions.

 ### Normal & 8bit LLaMA Setup